ScottCalcalas/XZDBfunction/README.md

 xzdb.help() #Get protocols and setup instructions

 # Transfer your datasets to the current folder, check everything is OK to run next step.
-xiaopei.input.all()    #Build database in current folder and copy them to R package.
+xzdb.input.all()    #Build the database in current folder and copy them to R package.
 # After this step, R always uses your own dataset instead of the example dataset
 ```